Seniors who are looking into Medicare Advantage plans might save themselves some time by starting with the Kaiser Foundation Health Plan.

-The score itself is based on six factors.
+The overall customer satisfaction scores are based on six factors.
 Listed in order of importance, they are:

 - Coverage and benefits

 - Information and communication

 The best Medicare Advantage plans

 The average overall satisfaction score among Medicare Advantage plans included in J.D.
 Power’s latest study is 806 out of 1,000 points — a 6-point improvement from 2020.

 Four of those plans earned average or above-average overall satisfaction scores.
 They are:

 - Kaiser Foundation Health Plan: Overall satisfaction score of 846 out of 1,000 points (which is up from 829 in 2020)